hzeller/timg/man/timg.1.md

 # EXAMPLES

-Some example invocations including scrolling diagonally or streaming an online video are collected at <https://github.com/hzeller/timg#examples>
+Some example invocations including scrolling text or streaming an online video are put together at <https://github.com/hzeller/timg#examples>

 # KNOWN ISSUES